 After checking in we wandered the streets for a bit and ate a delicious lunch of local food at a small sidewalk café.
 Jamie started rumbling about needing a nap so we returned to the hotel.

 I awoke before Jamie, just as the sun began its descent behind the ancient buildings circling the campo.
-I dragged a chair over to the plate glass window and popped the latch so I could open it, but not enough to cause the air conditioning to shut off automatically, a rather nifty function I have noticed only in Italian hotels.
+Wanting to see outside, I popped the window latch so I could open it, but not enough to cause the air conditioning to shut off automatically, a rather nifty function I have noticed only in Italian hotels.
 I stuck my head out to see what was going on in the street below.

 It is obvious that I am a city child and began my windowsill-leaning early because I am really adept at it.
 I should be: I learned how to do it by watching my grandmother in the Bronx when I was very little.
 I pulled a chair to the window and rested my folded arms on the sill and then my chin on my arms.
 It is the most comfortable position to view the theatre of the street.